-On February 24, 2022, Russia commenced a military invasion of Ukraine.
-In response, many jurisdictions have imposed strict economic sanctions against Russia and its interests, including Canada, the United States, the European Union, the United Kingdom, and others.
-While we do not have any operations in Ukraine or Russia, our business may be impacted by the ongoing conflict between Russia and Ukraine and the related economic sanctions.
-The conflict and economic sanctions may also give rise to additional indirect impacts, including increased fuel prices, supply chain challenges, logistics and transport disruptions and heightened cybersecurity disruptions and threats.
+Our business may be impacted by various prominent ongoing international conflicts, including that between Russia and Ukraine and the related economic sanctions.
+International conflicts, related international trade and financial disruption as well as any associated economic sanctions may also give rise to additional indirect impacts, including increased fuel prices, supply chain challenges, logistics and transport disruptions and heightened cybersecurity disruptions and threats.
 Increased fuel prices and ongoing volatility of such prices may have adverse impacts on our costs of doing business.